 Timeless knowledge meets modern technology

 The Arnhem Land Fire Abatement (ALFA) projects, operated by Aboriginal rangers and Traditional Landowners, reinstate long-established early dry season burning practices.
 The projects combine traditional knowledge with cutting edge technology to reduce the environmental impact of uncontrolled wildfires, over more than 80,000 km2 in Arnhem Land.

 An easy way to help the environment

 As part of our carbon neutral program, Go Neutral, EnergyAustralia buys offset units from this Federal Government-approved project.
-These credits help offset the carbon emissions associated with our residential customers’ home electricity usage.
+These credits help offset the carbon emissions associated with our customers’ home energy use.

-Eligible customers can opt-in to the carbon neutral program, at no cost to them.
+Eligible customers can opt in to the carbon neutral program, at no extra cost to them.